ecmwf/ecflow/docs/glossary.rst

         as this may lead to undesired behaviour, including deadlocks.

-      `Only one mirror attribute is allowed per node`, and each attribute is defined by the following properties:
+      `Only one mirror attribute is allowed per node`, and each attribute is defined by the following options:

         - :code:`name`, an identifier
         - :code:`remote_path`, the path of the node on the remote ecFlow server